 Translating is communicating.
 Interpreting is communicating live, right here and now, in 3D.
 Well, sometimes in 2D, too.

 There is a lot being said about the future of translation and interpreting and about whether technology will ever replace human translators and interpreters.
-As I see it, communicating through language -be it verbal or non-verbal- is an inherent human function.
-It stems from our need to connect, to collaborate, to create, to survive and it is that need that translators and interpreters fulfil.
+As I see it, communicating through languages -be them verbal or non-verbal- is an inherent human function.
+It stems from our need to connect, to collaborate, to create, to survive and this is that need that translators and interpreters fulfil.
+Basically, we help.

-On the International Translation Day, we celebrate St Jerome, who translated the Bible into Latin back in the 4th century.
+On the World Translation Day, we celebrate St Jerome, who translated the Bible into Latin back in the 4th century.
 We also celebrate ourselves and all the hard-work we so proudly do.